Madder family (Rubiaceae)

 Cultivation: The preference is partial sun to light shade, moist conditions, and a rich loamy soil with higher than average nitrogen content.
 The seeds usually germinate during early spring; most vegetative growth occurs during mid- to late spring.
 Full sun is tolerated if there is sufficient moisture.

 Range & Habitat: Cleavers is a common plant that occurs in every county of Illinois (see Distribution Map).
-This species has a circumpolar distribution and it is native to both North America and Eurasia.
+This species has a circumboreal distribution and it is native to both North America and Eurasia, including Illinois.
 Habitats include woodlands, thickets, seeps, limestone glades, weedy meadows in floodplain areas, fence rows, barnyards, ditches, flower beds, and edges of dumps.
 This species occurs in both natural and disturbed habitats.

 Faunal Associations: The flowers attract few insects; small bees and flower flies visit them occasionally.
 The caterpillars of several moths feed on the flowers or foliage, including Lobocleta ossularia (Drab Brown Wave), Pleuroprucha insulsaria (Common Tan Wave), and Scopula limboundata (Large Lace Border).
 Canada Geese will eat the foliage of plants near bodies of water.
 The burs cling readily to the feathers of birds, fur of mammals, and the clothing of humans; this assists in the distribution of the seeds to new locations.